 5 Tips to Overcome the Imposter Syndrome

 Ahhh, the good old imposter syndrome.
 Have you ever felt like you weren’t good enough to do something?
 Or that you weren’t good enough to call yourself something, despite fitting into that role?
-The imposter syndrome is that feeling that you don’t belong somewhere or that someone is better than you at something.
+The imposter syndrome is the feeling that you don’t belong somewhere or that someone is better than you at something.
 Perhaps you don’t deserve to follow your dreams because you don’t feel worthy enough or good enough to do it?
 That feeling of being called out for pretending to be someone you’re not is the quintessence of the imposter syndrome.

 You may not know that the imposter syndrome plagues even the most accomplished, most famous, and most talented people.
 It has nothing to do with your qualifications or experience.
 It’s a psychological phenomenon, despite not being an official diagnosis.
 As frightening as the imposter syndrome is, don’t worry, there are many ways to overcome it, and give yourself that confidence boost you need to follow your dreams and passions.